grymmjack/godot-img2ans/README.md

 ### Until the Godot version GUI is done...

 See the [README](https://github.com/grymmjack/img2ans) of the img2ans QB64PE project.
+You can use this now, but it's got no GUI.
+CLI only.

 ## USAGE FOR GUI
 - Run the program